 If your article was published, but no body read it was it ever published at all?
 This seems obvious, but for a thought leadership program to work the firm has to build an audience around its thinking.
 This doesn’t just mean getting an article in front of the most eyeballs possible.
 It means developing a community of loyal followers who believe in the thinking, apply it in their own businesses, and speak about the merits of it to their peers.
 Communities emerge online, at events and on their own.

-7 Steps to Success with Thought Leadership Marketing
+7 Steps on how to build Thought Leadership

-So, now that we have a picture of what a successful program looks like, what does it take to get there?
-In our experience there are seven things a firm needs to be doing to get a thought leadership program up and running.
+So, now that we have a picture of what a successful program looks like, what does it take to build thought leadership?
+In our experience there are seven best practices a firm needs to be doing to get a thought leadership program up and running.

 #1 – Develop a Research Agenda